alaurens/RoadSegmentation/README.md

 * `plotting.ipynb`: Jupyter notebook to generate an image of the report

-* `run.py` : This script should be ran to recreate the submission file used for the crowdAI competition.
+* `run.py` : This script should be run to recreate the submission file used for the crowdAI competition.

-* `train_model.py`: This script should be ran if you wish to train the neural network.
+* `train_model.py`: This script should be run if you wish to train the neural network.

 * `visualization.py`: This file contains functions generating the different images for the report.